meshery/meshery/docs/pages/guides/configuration-management.md

 ## Applications

-Meshery can also manage your Kubernetes applications and can onboard/offboard them of deployed service meshes.
+Meshery can also manage your Kubernetes applications and deploy them to any of your connected kubernetes cluster.

 ### Managing Applications Through Meshery UI